Aboriginal People in Shark Bay Today

 An Aboriginal corporation typically represents the interests of a local indigenous community and makes decisions on their behalf.
 Shark Bay’s Yadgalah Aboriginal Corporation (Inc.) represents descendents of the Yadgalah people, who form one group of Malgana people.

-.
+The Corporation also had representatives on the Community Advisory Committee revising the Shark Bay Terrestrial Reserves Management Plan.
 The Corporation’s other responsibilities range from managing local business ventures to coordinating NAIDOC Week activities.
 NAIDOC (National Aborigines and Islanders’ Day Observance Committee) celebrations are held around Australia in the first full week in July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander people.

 The tourism industry